Family & Student Handbook

 We understand your time is precious and valuable.
 We are happy with whatever amount of time you can contribute.
 Volunteering doesn’t take a huge time commitment.
 As little as an hour or two a semester makes a big difference.
 Volunteer opportunities can include help during the school day in the classroom, at lunch/recess, or as a chaperone during filed trips.
 Additionally, there are summertime projects, at home projects, and performing arts productions available.

+All volunteers are required to complete a volunteer agreement prior to service.
 All volunteers during the school day must report to the main office, sign in, and receive their visitor badge, and then report to the classroom or area where they will be volunteering.
 All volunteers/chaperones (including but not limited to drama or music activities, field trips, or other events) must arrive at the school’s front office during regular hours to complete the Raptor check prior to attending/chaperoning the event/activity.
 Volunteers and chaperones will also be subject to a background check.
 Volunteers should log their hours at the main office.

 *Please note, siblings are not allowed to accompany parents in the classroom or on field trips.